aeonSolutions/PCB-Prototyping-Catalogue/useful_utilities/README.md

 - [resist divider calculator.xlsx](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/useful_utilities/resist%20divider%20calculator.xlsx) suitable for the ICs AUR9718, ST1S09
 - [resist divider calculator - MP8765.xlsx](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/useful_utilities/resist%20divider%20calculator%20-%20MP8765.xlsx) suitable for the IC MT8765

-This is an excel spreadsheet with all values of SMD resitors typically sold on AliExpress.
+These are excel spreadsheet with all values of SMD resitors typically sold on AliExpress.
 This spreadsheet allows one to determine pair of resistances to use for a given resistance divider (R1/R2)

+if you like my work, and use it, pelase consider supporting it.
+Links at the top, bottom and right side pane.
+Thank you.

 <br />
 <br />